jordanhe2/Yob-Hosting/docs/tutorials/advanced_data_sets.md

 We have tracked the X and Y coordinates of a ball as it rolls down a bumpy surface over time.
 Let’s start with making a Data Set comparing **Time** and the **X-Coordinate**.
 To do this, create a new Data Set, then simply copy each row and paste them into their respective columns in the table editor.

+!!! note "Note"
-_Yob will automatically detect that you have copied a row, and rotate the data to fill the selected column._
+    Yob will automatically detect that you have copied a row, and rotate the data to fill the selected column.

 After you paste the data, you can throw on some labels like so: